 Whether you have been held in contempt or need help filing a contempt citation, you can trust our divorce attorney for sound legal advice.

 Continue reading to learn what contempt of court means during or after getting a divorce.

 A court order is a ruling made by a judge for you to do or not do something.
 For example, you may be given a court order to roll over some of your retirement savings to your spouse in lieu of alimony.
 If you don’t comply with a court order, your spouse could file a contempt citation.
 Likewise, our divorce attorney can help you file a contempt citation if your spouse hasn’t complied with the judge’s order.

 If your spouse has violated a court order, our attorney may recommend you file a contempt citation.
 What a contempt citation does is ask a judge to punish someone for refusing to comply with the order.
 If a person is found guilty of contempt, they could be fined or forced to serve jail time.

-First, our divorce lawyer will help you understand your situation and whether filing the contempt citation is the right move.
+First, our top divorce lawyers Grand Rapids Mi will help you understand your situation and whether filing the contempt citation is the right move.
 Depending on your circumstances, we may recommend divorce mediation outside of court.
 Our law firm offers mediation services so you can reach a mutually beneficial agreement with your spouse without dragging out your case in court.